mthang/genome_annotation/README.md

 ```

 ###  Evidence Modeler
+The EVidenceModeler (aka EVM) software combines ab intio gene predictions and protein and transcript alignments into weighted consensus gene structures.
+EVM provides a flexible and intuitive framework for combining diverse evidence types into a single automated gene structure annotation system. see [Link](#Additional-Information) for additional information.
 #### Input data and Resource
 - A list of genome annotation files (gff3) from Braker (i.e augustus and genmark), Fgenesh, SNAP and PASA
-- The evidence modeler singularity container is used (see link above)
+- The evidence modeler singularity container is used. see [Singularity Image](#Singularity-Image) above
-- PBS scripts are located in [06_EvidenceModeler](https://github.com/mthang/genome_annotation/tree/main/scripts/06_EvidenceModeler) folder.
+- PBS script [06_EvidenceModeler](https://github.com/mthang/genome_annotation/tree/main/scripts/06_EvidenceModeler) is available in the scripts folder.
   - scripts to format input files before running Evidence Modeler
   - [01_convert_gtf.sh](https://github.com/mthang/genome_annotation/blob/main/scripts/06_EvidenceModeler/01_convert_gtf.sh) is to convert genmark gtf to gff3 format and convert augustus gff3 file to Evidence Modeler gff3 format
   - [02_sort_gff.sh](https://github.com/mthang/genome_annotation/blob/main/scripts/06_EvidenceModeler/02_sort_gff.sh) is to sort the entry in the gff3 files.